alicegodden/fishpi/README.md

 Email: alice.godden@uea.ac.uk
 Feel free to report issues or suggest improvements.
 FishPi is designed to make piRNA sequence analysis accessible and informative for researchers and bioinformaticians.

-Note:
-The "fishpi.png" image file is used for the graphical interface, if you are running FishPi in Pycharm you will need this image in order for the software to run.